Beggarington

 Beggarington, also known as Beggerington and Begerington is a hamlet consisting of a few houses about 0.4 mi north of Hartshead in Kirklees, West Yorkshire.
 It is situated in a bend of the B6119 road at the junction with the road from Roberttown.
 Beggerington has traditionally been considered a part of Hartshead.
 The place name means either "where the berries grow" or is related to beggar.

 A coal mine was recorded here in the 19th century as "Beggarington Pit, Hartshead".

-A waste water treatment works named Beggarington is located off Green Lane, a public bridleway.